ToF-/Rent/Forth/ForthStory.md

     ACTIONS ACT-! ;

 </code></pre>
-And even shorten program a bit more by removing these 4 specialized words, calling directly our general words:
+And even shorter program a bit more by removing these 4 specialized words, calling directly our general words:
 <pre><code style="color:blue;font-family:monospace">
 : CASH ( t -- update profit from plan at a given time )
     PLAN ACT-@